jepsen-io/jepsen/cockroachdb/README.rst

-As of Jan 26 2016, following the test procedure outlined below and the test code in this repository, during multple tests run at Cockroach Labs there were no inconsistencies found by Jepsen.
+As of Jan 26 2016, following the test procedure outlined below and the test code in this repository, during multple tests run at Cockroach Labs there were no serious inconsistencies found by Jepsen.

+- for the atomic updates, unique appends, monotonic with network partition, bank transfers: no anomaly founds;
+- for monotonic with clock skews: some anomalies found when server runs *without* `--linearizable`; with this flag set, the anomalies disappear.

 Test details: atomic updates
 -----------------------------